oguyon/AdaptiveOpticsControl/src/AOloopControl/doc/AOloopControl.md

 ### Quick start

-You can launch the simulator quickly with the following steps:
+Launch the simulator with the following steps:

-- Create a series of atmospheric wavefronts:
+- Create a series of atmospheric wavefronts (do this only once, this step can take several hrs):

 		./aohardsim/aosimmkwf

-	Stop the process when a few files have been created.
-The WF will loop through the list of files created, so a long list is preferable to reduce the frequency at which the end-of-sequence discontinuity occurs.
+	Stop the process when a few wavefront files have been created (approximately 10 minimum).
+The AO code will loop through the list of files created, so a long list is preferable to reduce the frequency at which the end-of-sequence discontinuity occurs.
+The current wavefront file index is displayed as the process runs; in this example, the process is working on file 4:

+		Layer  6/ 7, Frame   47/ 100, File      0/100000000  [TIME =     0.0470 s]

+	Type `CTRL-C` to stop the process.

-	Alternatively, you can create a symbolic link `atmwf` to atmospheric wavefront simulation directory.
+	Alternatively, you can create a symbolic link `atmwf` to an existing atmospheric wavefront simulation directory.
 For example:

-	`ln -s /data/AtmWF/wdir00/ atmwf`
+		ln -s /data/AtmWF/wdir00/ atmwf

 - execute master script './runAOhsim'